 In the winter, Grade 8 students spend a week out of class with the Explore program where they on Monday participate in a daytrip ski lesson up Cypress Mountain, Tuesday in a planning and preparation day at school and the remaining part of the week at beautiful Manning Park for a 3 day/2 night cross-country skiing and winter camping experience.
 The Winter Grade 8 experience is a wonderful opportunity to build on their skills that they developed from the Grade 8 Fall program.
 The winter environment provides the unique challenge for all the students to excel and develop new abilities in the outdoors.
 Each day, the students enjoy the unique terrain of Manning Park and develop stronger cross country ski skills.
 Spending a night in cabins, the groups practice community living and cooking in a kitchen.
 Overnight winter camping takes place at Lone Duck group campsite where students cook over their camp stove and sleep in tents.
 With different nights in cabins and winter camping, it is a nice transition into thriving in a winter environment.

 This program has a strong emphasis on self-care and reliance as well as teamwork.
 Students will focus on maintaining a positive attitude and becoming self-reliant, as well as taking responsibility for their individual role and impact as part of a group.
 They will receive introductory lessons to assessing risk in the outdoors, how to cross country ski and how to winter camp.
 Manning Park provides an ideal setting to explore the wonders of winter.
-This trip is often a favorite for Explore students.
+This trip is often a favourite for Explore students.

 Where: Manning Park